 - Do you need a ton of space?
-Do you tend to save everything, or do you clean up a lot?
+Do you tend to save everything, or do you tend to clean up a lot?

 - Are you leaving enough in your budget for a robust backup system?
 Multiple drives?
 Multiple locations?
 Paid offline storage?

 “Opening” software and “running” software are two very different things.

 This assumes you have yet another completely different external drive for backup – plus off-site backup.

 Or, you can buy a ready-to-go Windows 7 machine for a similar price.
-Desktop machines are always less expensive for the same hardware, so you can use that to your advantage.
+Desktop machines are always less expensive for the same hardware to use to your advantage.
 The irony of this very long thread is that all these computers are so amazing today that you almost can’t go wrong with anything.
-So I just say an Intel i5 or i7 processor, eight or more gigabytes of RAM and personally I prefer to have two separate internal disk drives (system + data).
+So I say an Intel i5 or i7 processor, eight or more gigabytes of RAM, and personally, I prefer to have two separate internal disk drives (system + data).
 Remember, you’re going to pay a lot more for a solid-state drive for a lot less space, so you have to decide if they need more space than speed.
 Eight gigabytes or more RAM should make up for it.